xalexdevx/xalexdevx.github.io/_posts/2025-06-28-Project-Ozafu.md

 tags: [Python, Data Analytics, Web Development]
 ---

-# What is Ozafu ? ? ?
+# What is Ozafu?

-I decided to start working on Ozafu after continously strugling with my hamstrings poor blood circulation that happens after long working hours.
-Sitting on good chair keeps me comfertable, but my productivity seemed to continiously reduce after longer hours of working because of stiff feeling in my hamstrings.
-Even though I have an ergonomical chair and adjustable table, they still can completely reduce this.
-Therefore, I wanted to create a project for myself that would address this issue, by creating a chair where I can sit in dozens of different positions, and most importantly, my legs can always be extended.
-Ozafu is for those who love sitting or working on floor or like to sit in Zafus.
+I started working on **Ozafu** after struggling with poor blood circulation in my hamstrings during long working hours.
+While sitting on a good chair kept me comfortable initially, my productivity steadily declined as time went on.
+The stiffness in my legs—especially in the hamstrings—made it increasingly difficult to stay focused.

+Even though I use an ergonomic chair and an adjustable table, they don’t completely solve the issue.
+That’s why I decided to create a project for myself—**a chair that allows me to sit in dozens of different positions**, with one essential feature: **my legs can always be extended**.

-Something that is not commonly used doesnt mean that it is straing and unconvenient idea.
+Ozafu is designed for people who enjoy sitting or working on the floor, or who are fans of **Zafu-style seating**, but want more comfort and flexibility.

+Just because only a minority of people work while sitting on the floor doesn't mean it's a strange or inconvenient idea.
+In fact, one of the biggest advantages of floor sitting is the ability to **change positions more frequently**, which is beneficial for posture and long hours of remote work.According to [CNN](https://edition.cnn.com/2020/07/29/health/floor-sitting-benefits-wellness-partner/index.html), regularly shifting your position while sitting on the floor may help with mobility, flexibility, and long-term joint health.

+---

 # Developing Ozafu

-The very first prototype of Ozafu is just simply finding a nice ergonomical chair from second hand, and remove the legs from it.
-Gluing multiple parts together, fining the sharp corners and adding a possibility to work on laptop and desktop if willing to.
-The last part is the hardest, since it needs to be robust, and positions could be changed.
+The very first prototype of Ozafu was simple: I found a second-hand ergonomic chair and removed its legs.
+I then glued together several parts, smoothed out the sharp edges, and began working on a way to support both **laptop and desktop use**.

+The hardest part is creating a stable and adjustable work surface that can adapt to different sitting positions while remaining robust and reliable.

+---

+More updates coming as the project evolves!

+# Initial vision

+ADD PICTURE HERE LATER